nghttp2/nghttp2/doc/nghttpx.1.rst

     frequently.
 If  "dns"  is given,  name  resolution  of backend   host   name   at  start   up,   or   reloading configuration is skipped.

+    If "frontend-tls" parameter is used, the matched backend requires frontend TLS connection.
+In other words, even if pattern  is matched,  frontend connection is  not TLS protected, the request is  forwarded to one of catch-all backends.
+For this  reason,  catch-all backend  cannot have "frontend-tls" parameter.
+If  at least one backend has  "frontend-tls" parameter,  this feature  is enabled for all backend servers  sharing the same <PATTERN>.
+It is  advised  to  set  "frontend-tls"  parameter  to  all backends explicitly if this feature is desired.

     Since ";" and ":" are  used as delimiter, <PATTERN> must not  contain these  characters.
 Since  ";" has  special